prebid/prebid-server-java/docs/config-app.md

 - `settings.database.password` - database password.
 - `settings.database.pool-size` - set the initial/min/max pool size of database connections.
 - `settings.database.idle-connection-timeout` - Set the idle timeout, time unit is seconds.
 Zero means don't timeout.
 This determines if a connection will timeout and be closed and get back to the pool if no data is received nor sent within the timeout.
+- `settings.database.enable-prepared-statement-caching` - Enable caching of the prepared statements so that they can be reused.
+Defaults to `false`.
+Please be vary of the DB server limitations as cache instances is per-database-connection.
+- `settings.database.max-prepared-statement-cache-size` - Set the maximum size of the prepared statement cache.
+Defaults to `256`.
+Has any effect only when `settings.database.enable-prepared-statement-caching` is set to `true`.
+Please note that the cache size is multiplied by `settings.database.pool-size`.
 - `settings.database.account-query` - the SQL query to fetch account.
 - `settings.database.stored-requests-query` - the SQL query to fetch stored requests.
 - `settings.database.amp-stored-requests-query` - the SQL query to fetch AMP stored requests.